-Including inspiring spaces for young children, in which they can play and learn, in your classroom is a crucial part of any comprehensive preschool curriculum.
-Many teachers think that learning centers are reserved for literacy development and dramatic play, but learning centers including STEM activities for kids are an asset to any early childhood classroom.
+Including inspiring spaces for young children to play and learn in your classroom is a crucial part of any comprehensive preschool curriculum.
+Many teachers think learning centers are reserved for literacy development and dramatic play, but learning centers featuring STEM (Science, Technology, Engineering, Math) activities for kids are an asset to any early childhood classroom.

-According to STEM Play, “the idea of integrating science, technology, engineering, and math (STEM) into learning centers is relatively new.”
+According to STEM Play,“the idea of integrating science, technology, engineering, and math (STEM) into learning centers is relatively new.”
 Science is a natural avenue through which children can explore the world around them, and the benefits of STEM integration in the preschool setting are endless.
-STEM projects for kids “in the early years exposes young children to a problem-solving approach to learning that aligns with their own curiosity,” and may spark in STEM for the future.
+Incorporating STEM projects in the early years “exposes young children to a problem-solving approach to learning that aligns with their own curiosity,” and may spark in STEM learning in the future.

 Learning centers are a staple of the early childhood classroom and provide children with choices and opportunities to explore their many interests while playing.
 STEM Play is full of fun STEM activities for kids that will captivate their curiosity!

 Here are a few learning center ideas for integrating STEM concepts in your classroom.